 8. How can you help teams become better on virtual/remote design sprints?

-By learning together and sharing perspective.
+By learning together and sharing perspectives.
 I may be very well versed and knowledgeable about virtual design sprints and their application in various situations and business environments, but I’m not above taking a new approach to getting things done.

 As long as I’m active in the greater community, keep an open mind and try to serve where it makes sense to do so, I’ll be happy to help anyone in need.